mobajemu-msft/groove-api-documentation/Groove/Using-the-Groove-RESTful-Services/Obtaining-a-Developer-Access-Token.md

 + [Renewing the token before it expires](#renew)
 + [Sample code](#sample-code)

-##Authentication token
+## Authentication token
 The authentication token is based on the Simple Web Token (SWT) format.
 It contains a list of name-value claims that identify the client application and validity period of the token; it also contains a signature to prevent malicious users from modifying the contents of the token.
 For more information about SWT, see Simple Web Token on MSDN.

 This authentication token is obtained from the Azure Marketplace authentication endpoint, and it should be considered opaque and be passed as-is in requests to the Groove Service; the only change necessary is to prefix the token with "Bearer", a standard prefix for OAuth tokens.

 The tokens have a validity period of 10 minutes, and there is a mechanism for renewing tokens described in Renewing the token before it expires, later in this topic.

-##Using valid tokens from Azure Marketplace
+## Using valid tokens from Azure Marketplace
-In order to be able to use the Groove RESTful API, a third-party developer must first create a developer account on Azure Marketplace and then subscribe to the Groove Platform offer (for free).
+In order to be able to use the Groove RESTful API, a third-party developer must first create a developer account on Azure Marketplace and then subscribe to the Groove API offer (for free).

 Once properly subscribed, the third-party app should obtain authentication tokens from the ADM service by using the procedure in this section; the scope to use is ``` http://music.xboxlive.com/``` .
 The tokens have a validity
 period of 10 minutes and must be renewed after they expire—or ideally, before they expire.